MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cluster-follower.md

 > [!NOTE]
 >  * If the collection of override database and table-level caching policies is *empty*, then everything is cached by default.
 >  * You can set the database-level caching policy override to `0d`, and nothing will be cached by default.
->  * EngineV3 clusters can only follow EngineV3 clusters, similarly EngineV2 clusters can only follow V2 clusters
+>  * EngineV3 clusters can only follow EngineV3 clusters.
+EngineV2 clusters can only follow V2 clusters

 ### Authorized principals